NaviNet-OSS/ImageFeeder/README.md

 uploaded _after_ images 0 through 4.
 If another image 5 appears later, it is ignored.

-Our Applitools Eyes license only allows us to run 6 tests concurrently.
+Your Applitools Eyes license limits the number of tests you can run concurrently.
 (This is not enforced, but it might be one day.
-For now, this limit can be overridden with the `--tests` option.)
+Until then, you can ignore this.)
 If you try to watch too many directories, the extra directories' incoming files will be placed in a backlog.
 As soon as the first Eyes test is done, the next directory will upload its backlog.
 So basically, you can watch as many directories as you want, and it will work, but they might not all be uploaded concurrently.

 There are three ways to stop watching a directory.
 After some time (5 minutes by default) without a new file in a directory, it stops watching that